znck/Mastering-Vue/Chapter 1/README.md

 ### Conditional Rendering

 Programming languages have *if* statement for conditionally executing some part of the code.
 Vue has a similar construct for conditionally rendering some part of the template.
-The `v-if`, `v-else`, `v-else-if` and `v-show` directives instruct vue to conditionally render elements.
+The `v-if`, `v-else`, `v-else-if` and `v-show` directives instruct Vue to conditionally render elements.

 ``` html